Selenicereus chrysocardium (Alexander) Kimnach

 Fernleaf Cactus, Fern Leaf Orchid Cactus, Golden Heart Epiphyllum

-Selenicereus chrysocardium, formerly know as Epiphyllum chrysocardium, is an epiphytic, spineless cactus, up to 6 feet (1.8 m) wide, with branching stems holding long, pale green leaves.
-They are technically called cladodes, that have rounded lobes in a zig-zag pattern.
-It can produce huge, white flowers with long, golden stamen filaments but it is pretty shy blooming so don't expect to see these often (or at all).
+Selenicereus chrysocardium, formerly known as Epiphyllum chrysocardium, is a branched epiphytic cactus with spineless, flattened, leaf-like, pale green stems with rounded lobes in a zig-zag pattern.
+It spreads up to 6 feet (1.8 m).
+Flowers are huge, white with long golden stamen filaments.
+This cactus is pretty shy blooming, so do not expect to see flowers often (or at all).

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 45 °F (+7.2 °C).